OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/clean.md

 ---
 title: clean
-description: This documentation page provides information about how to clean a dataset by filling and dropping NaN values.
+description: "This documentation page provides information about how to clean a dataset" by filling and dropping NaN values.
 It also offers examples and descriptions of different parameters.
 keywords: